marinaEni/Classify_Cry_Scream_Speech_Autsim/README.md

 # Run
 To make it run properly, clone this repository in a folder.
-From your command line, go to ClassifyCryScreamSpeech/code folder and run the following python scripts:
+From your command line, go to `ClassifyCryScreamSpeech/code` folder and run the following Python scripts:

 ``` python
 # Run training using the configuration file